dromech/ddos_alarm/README.md

 Each packet is analyzed in process_packet(), where counters for SYN and UDP packets are incremented, alerts are printed when thresholds are exceeded, and data is stored for anomaly detection.

 Anomaly Detection:
-The detect_anomaly() function employs K-Means clustering to compare current traffic patterns against historical data.
+The AnomalyDetector class employs K-Means clustering with consecutive window tracking to compare current traffic patterns against historical data.

 Interface Selection:
 Functions get_friendly_names(), list_interfaces_with_names(), and select_interface() provide a user-friendly mechanism for choosing the correct network interface.